richard-roberts/SalientPoses/_pages/home.md

 [Command Line Interface](https://github.com/richard-roberts/SalientPosesPerformance).

-Otherwise, if you're want to read more about the algorithm you might be interested to checkout the [algorithm](/algorithm/) page for a more detailed overview of Salient Poses and also the [results](/results/) page to see some
+Otherwise, if you're want to read more about the algorithm you might be interested to check out the [algorithm](/algorithm/) page for a more detailed overview of Salient Poses and also the [results](/results/) page to see some